nroduit/nroduit.github.io/content/getting-started/translating.en.md

 {{< /highlight >}}

 {{% notice info %}}
-The distribution files are located in the *weasis-i18n-dist/target/dist* folder. weasis-i18n.war must be placed in the same base context as weasis.war (if in other web context, the value of the property *weasis.i18n* in JNLP file must be adapted).<br><br>
+The distribution files are located in the *weasis-i18n-dist/target/dist* folder. weasis-i18n.war must be placed in the same base context as weasis.war (if in other web context, the launch property *weasis.i18n* must be adapted).<br><br>
 To update translation packs in weasis-portable, unzip weasis-i18n.zip and replace files in weasis-portable/weasis/bundle-i18n/.
 {{% /notice %}}